Posted on Wed Jul 29, 2020

 If we extrapolate that data, we get roughly a 13% rate of runners during the marathon with MSK concerns.
 Now if we add the likelihood of realising an injury after the marathon (which is tough to gather meaningful data on), we start to get into quite high numbers of injuries.

 Anyway, the point here is that – fantastic endeavour though marathon is – it does entail a fair amount of risk.
-To find out how runners can mitigate this risk, we spoke to Consultant in Musculoskeletal, Sports and Exercise Medicine Dr Anthony Waring and professional long-distance runner Tamara Armoush.
+To find out how runners can mitigate this risk, we spoke to Consultant in Sport, Exercise & Musculoskeletal Medicine, Dr Anthony Waring and professional long-distance runner Tamara Armoush.

 ‘There are a few questions to ask here,’ says Dr Waring: